dwcaress/MB-System/docker/user/README.md

 In the following we assume that `mbsystem.sh` is available through your `$PATH` and that it has execution permission.

-The script requires the environment variable `MBSYSTEM_IMAGE` to be defined as explained above.
+First, edit the script to set the particular docker image to be used (variable `MBSYSTEM_IMAGE`), as well as the running user and the host directory to mount as `/opt/MBSWorkDir` in the container.

 The script can accept some arguments
-(run `mbsystem.sh -h` to see a help message), but you will typically run it with no arguments to simply launch the container with `bash` running in it.
+(run `mbsystem.sh -h` to see a help message), but it will typically be run with no arguments to simply launch the container with `bash` running in it.
 As an example, starting on your host: